clvrmktg/xps/content/company/_index.md

 heading = "Your Trusted 3PL Partner"

-subheading = "XPS provides full-service freight forwarding, customs brokerage, warehousing, and distribution—backed by licensed expertise and local insight."
+description = "XPS provides full-service freight forwarding, customs brokerage, warehousing, and distribution—backed by licensed expertise and local insight."

+subheading = """
+XPS Logistics provides full-service freight forwarding, customs brokerage, warehousing, and distribution—backed by licensed expertise and local insight.
+We keep your supply chain moving across New Providence, the Family Islands, and beyond.

+Founded and led by Bahamian logistics professionals with more than 50 years of combined industry experience.
+"""

 # Values
 [[values]]